Query Engine

 head 10on 100M events reads only enough batches to fill 10 results (0.23 ms), not the entire dataset. - Bounded memory: Each operator holds at most one batch in memory.
 A pipeline scanning 100 GB of segments uses a few MB of memory.

 - Composable: Operators are independent and composable.
-Adding a new command means implementing one
+Adding a new stage means implementing one

 Next()method.